apache/incubator-datalab/USER_GUIDE.md

 Please note that you need to have a key pair combination (public and private key) to work with DLab.
 To figure out how to create public and private key, please click on “Where can I get public key?” on “Create initial infrastructure” dialog.
 DLab build-in wiki page will guide Windows, MasOS and Linux on how to generate SSH key pairs quickly.

-After you hit Create or Generate button, creation of Edge node will start.
+After you hit "Create" or "Generate" button, creation of Edge node will start.
 This process is a one-time operation for each Data Scientist and it might take up-to 10 minutes for DLab to setup initial infrastructure for you.
 During this process, you will see following popup in your browser:

 <p align="center">
     <img src="doc/loading_key.png" alt="Loading user key" width="350">